An Ultimate Grand Canyon Tours Guide for 2021

 You can find park information, maps, exhibits, ranger programs, a bookstore, and more at this location.
 It’s the perfect place to start when visiting the North Rim.

-What is the Closest City to the Grand Canyon?
+What is the closest city to the Grand Canyon?

-Other things to do near the Grand Canyon can be found in some of the closest cities to the Grand Canyon.
 Las Vegas is only a two-hour drive from the West Rim, while many cities in Arizona can be accessed from the South Rim, including Flagstaff and Phoenix.
 Tusayan, which also has a small public airport, is the closest town to the Grand Canyon Village.
 If you’re driving in from one of these cities, there may be things to do on the way to the Grand Canyon as well, so be sure to plan your trip to make the most of it!

-Grand Canyon West Rim (NOW OPEN!)
+Grand Canyon West Rim

 The West Rim of the Grand Canyon is owned and operated by the Hualapai Tribe, so you get a unique historical and cultural perspective from this Grand Canyon stop.
 In addition to the thrilling Grand Canyon Skywalk glass bridge, you also have the opportunity to explore Hualapai Ranch, multiple lookout points, and enjoy traditional native song and dance while on the reservation.
 You can also choose to take a helicopter tour of the Grand Canyon or a relaxing cruise down the Colorado River from this point.

-Here’s a checklist of what to visit at the West Rim.
+Here’s a checklist of what to visit at the West Rim:

 • Grand Canyon Skywalk Bridge